BoopChat/boop/README.md

 2. Database settings in server files:
     1. In VSCode or whatever code editor you're using open server/config and create a new file called config.json.
     2. Copy the contents of the sample_config.json file into your config.json file.
+   (Note the content must match the docker compose file, so if you made changes there reflect them in this file)

 3. Run database migrations to create your tables in the database in docker (container MUST be running) using:

     1. Make sure you have all needed dependencies:

         In the project root run:

         `npm run install-all-deps`

     2. Run the migrations: